Extra innings: Other records

 The 1943 Boston Red Sox played an MLB record 31 extra inning games, winning 15 and losing 14, with 2 games tied.
 They played 73 extra innings that season, equivalent to playing an additional eight nine-inning games.
 The fewest extra inning games played in a season (dating back to at least 1908) is one, by the 2020 St. Louis Cardinals, who played only 58 games in a season shortened by the COVID-19 pandemic.
 The 2016 Los Angeles Angels played four extra inning games, the fewest in a 162-game season, and lost all four.
 The record for most extra inning victories in a season is held by the 1959 Pittsburgh Pirates, who won 19 of their 21 extra inning games (one of the two losses came vs. the Milwaukee Braves in the bottom of the 13th at County Stadium after Harvey Haddix pitched 12 perfect innings).

 The convention of the visiting team batting first means that there is no limit to the possible margin of victory for the visitors in extra innings.
 The MLB record is held by the 1983 Texas Rangers, who put up 12 unanswered runs in the top of the 15th inning to defeat the Oakland Athletics by a score of 16–4 on July 3.
 Conversely, for the home team who bats second, the highest possible margin of victory is four.

-In other sports

-Limited overs cricket has Super Overs if the teams are tied after playing the regulation number of innings (usually one), which are akin to extra innings with a maximum of 6 legal pitches and 2 outs in each half-inning.